iojini/apt-logistics-credential-theft-exfiltration/README.md

 ### 8. Command & Control: C2 Server Address & C2 Communication Port

 Searched for a command and control server since attackers typically utilize command and control infrastructure to remotely control compromised systems.
 A command and control server at 78.141.196.6 was contacted by malicious svchost.exe from multiple machines.
-In addition, command and control communications utilized port 443 (HTTPS) to blend in with legitimate encrypted web traffic, making network-based detection more difficult and evading basic firewall rules.
+In addition, command and control communications utilized port 443 (HTTPS) to blend in with legitimate encrypted web traffic, making network-based detection more difficult and allowing for the evasion of basic firewall rules.

 **Query used to locate events:**